valentina-b/ecosio-eco-friendly-cosmetics/TESTING.md

 ### Search Queries Safe for Site Structure
 * firstly, if the query is an empty string, users are redirected to the webshop with a toast message
-* I've also taken care of long search queries without white spaces or search queries that are simply too long and could break the site's responsiveness and structure
+* long search queries without white spaces, or search queries that are simply too long, could break the site's responsiveness and structure
 * for that reason, the following actions have been taken:
     * search box `<input>` is restricted to `maxlength="50"`
     * search term in breadcrumbs is restricted to `{{ search_term|truncatechars:25 }}`